Marie of Lorraine: Princess of Monaco

 At the death of her father-in-law, her husband succeeded to the principality of Monaco in 1701.
 She lived in Monaco with her consort until 1712 and their relationship was described as unhappy but peaceful.
 In reality, they lived apart; Antoine in the Giardinetto, a cottage he had built for his lover, Mademoiselle Montespan, and Marie in her pavilion, Mon Desert.
+Built in 1717, it was located in the Place de la Visitation where the Ministère d'Etat now stands.

 Marie spent the last years of her life quietly, frequently returning to the French court.
 Antonio and Marie came in to conflict over the marriage of their daughter and heir Louise in 1712.
 Antonio preferred Louise to marry the count de Roye, while Marie preferred the count de de Chatillon and, supported by her family, refused to consent to Antonio's candidate.
 This resulted in a conflict which lasted for two years and caused the anger of Louis XIV.
 Marie successfully told her daughter to refuse her father's choice, which resulted in Antonio having Louise imprisoned in a convent.
-Marie left Monaco and travelled to Paris, where Antonio soon discovered that his plans for hier daughter was disliked at the French court, and he was forced to release his daughter from prison and give up his plans to marry her to Roye.
+Marie left Monaco and travelled to Paris, where Antonio soon discovered that his plans for their daughter was disliked at the French court, and he was forced to release his daughter from prison and give up his plans to marry her to Roye.
 Marie managed to get Antonio to agree to marry Louise to count de Matignon by suggesting Matignon through the Duchess de Lude.
 After the marriage of Louise and Matignon, Marie returned to Monaco.
 When Antonio found out that it was in fact Marie who had suggested Matignon, the relationship between Marie and Antonio further worsened.

 She died on 30 October 1724 at the Prince's Palace in Monaco, having organised the marriages of her two surviving daughters, Louise Hippolyte and Margherita.
 She was buried at the Saint Nicholas Cathedral in Monaco.
 Her husband died in 1731 and was succeeded by their daughter Louise Hippolyte Grimaldi who became Princess of Monaco in her own right.
 She married Jacques Goyon, Count de Matignon and is a direct ancestress of the reigning Prince Albert II of Monaco.